Health Information Technology

 • ITC Medical Coding program accepts students in January for the full cohort group and by exception in August.

-• Practicum/externship placements may require working outside of the local area during completion of 180 practicum hours during the last semester of the AAS.
+• Supervised Experiential Learning placements require completion of hours during the last semester of the AAS in Health Information Technology.

-• Practicum/externship placements for the medical coding certificate require completion of practicum hours during the last semester of the certificate.
+• Practicum placements for the medical coding certificate require completion of practicum hours during the last semester of the certificate.

 • AAS and ITC students must pass a background check.